Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Spectral decomposition of wavefunctions

 \section{Spectral decomposition of wavefunctions}

-In this section, we return to two-dimensional wavefunctions written in Eqs.(\ref{modes}).
+In this section, we discuss two-dimensional wavefunctions written in Eqs.(\ref{modes}).
 We want to decompose them into Fourier modes with the frequencies conjugate to the variable \be T \equiv \tan t= X_0\ , \ee that is the time coordinate in embedding spacetime.
-In the next section, we will show that in the high frequency/short wavelength limit, these frequencies determine particle energies.
+We will show that in the high frequency/short wavelength limit, these frequencies determine particle energies in accordance with the usual on mass shell constraints, {\it i.e}. relativistic dispersion relations.
 The wavefunctions are labelled by $\mu$, which is related to the mass ($m^2=\frac{1}{4}+\mu^2$), and integer momentum $n$.
 As explained in Section 3, we are interested in the limit of very large $\mu$ and/or $n$ characterizing observable particles.
-The asymptotic behavior of Mehler's functions for large values of these parameters is known, although the formulas describing the simultaneous limit of $\mu\to\infty, ~n\to \infty$ with $n/\mu$ fixed are rather complicated; in this case, we will rely on numerical estimates.
+The asymptotic behavior of conical functions for large values of these parameters is known, although the formulas describing the simultaneous limit of $\mu\to\infty, ~n\to \infty$ with $n/\mu$ fixed are rather complicated; in this case, we will rely on numerical estimates.